TheodoraNell/Election-Analysis/README.md

 ### - Total number of votes cast in this election:
    - **369,711**
-   - value returned using a loop, as each row in the data represents a unique vote:
+   - Value returned using a loop, as each row in the data represents a unique vote:

          for row in reader: